Obrienmaina-Mosbach/Quiz-Game-The-Second-Coming/README.md

 3. Ensure you have Java installed (JDK 11 or higher).
 4. Run `Game.java` to start the game.

-## Usage
+>## Usage
-1. Enter your name.
+>1.
+Enter your name.
-2. Select a quiz topic.
+>2.
+Select a quiz topic.
-3. Choose a difficulty level.
+>3.
+Choose a difficulty level.
-4. Answer the questions within the time limit.
+>4.
+Answer the questions within the time limit.
-5. View your final score and leaderboard rankings.
+>5.
+View your final score and leaderboard rankings.

 ## Technologies Used
 - Java
-- JSON (for storing questions and scores)
-- Jackson library (for JSON parsing)
+- MongoDB
+- Swing UI

+## With this Version
+- Added more quiz topics and difficulty levels
+- Added a Database(Mongo DB)
+- Used Gradle
+- Implemented a graphical user interface (GUI)
+- Add Sound and coffetti 🎊 for celebration
+- Saving player progress

 ## Future Improvements
-- Add more quiz topics and difficulty levels
-- Implement a graphical user interface (GUI)
 - Support multiplayer mode
-- Save player progress
+- Implement Timer

 ## Author
 Brian Maina Nyawira